dspringuel-va/blog-posts/server-sent-events/README.md

 data: Hello\n\n
 ```

+If none is specified, it defaults to 3 seconds.

 Furthermore, the server must also set a few headers before starting to send the responses.
 The most important one is `'Content-Type': 'text/event-stream'`.
 From this header, we conclude that the responses sent back to the client are in a text format (no binary).